buetcsefest2022/buetcsefest2022.github.io/content/aicontest/_index.md

       - title: Will there be any penalty for multiple submissions or late submissions?
         title_align: left
         content: >-
           **NO!!** You will get a **time period of 1 week(+)** to submit, edit, re-submit your code as much as you want.
 The scoring will be done based on codingame's automated system, which accounts for submission time only for contestants tied to the same score.
-You can read about [codingame rules](https://www.codingame.com/rules)
+You can read about [**codingame rules**](https://www.codingame.com/rules)
         content_align: left

-    grid_cols: three
+    grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: small
     enable_cards: false